 I was the piano accompaniment and bass singer of Student Philharmonic Chorus, BUPT, where I also served as the administrator through 2011 and 2012.
-Mainly due to this experience, I've lately become a fan of the famous Shanghai Rainbow Chamber Singers.
+Mainly due to this experience, I'm a fan of National Taiwan University Chorus and Shanghai Rainbow Chamber Singers.

 My favorite author is Yang Jiang (楊绛).
 I also admire Ch'ien Mu's (錢穆) discussion on Chinese philosophy and history.

 I started to play tennis since the COVID pandemic.
 I play left-handed, two-handed backhand with a Wilson Ultra Power 105 racket.